Hayley Cropper: Storylines

 Hayley is heartbroken when Becky decides to leave Weatherfield in January 2012 but gets a call a few months later, telling her that she is engaged to her new boyfriend.
 Later in the year, Roy and Hayley visit Palm Springs, California to visit Sylvia and her companion Milton Fanshaw (Robert Vaughn).
 Roy returns without Hayley, who is caring for Sylvia as she isn't well.
 Hayley returns later that year and supports Roy when they discover that his father died in May 2013.
 Strange happenings begin occurring in the café and Roy thinks Beth Tinker (Lisa George) and her family are responsible.
 Deirdre Barlow (Anne Kirkbride) finds Roy sleepwalking on the Red Rec and returns him to Hayley and Sylvia.
 They watch the CCTV footage and it proves that Roy is behind all of the rearranged furniture.
 Hayley decides that Roy should see a doctor and tells him she will have the same tests done, which Roy finds comfort in.
 Hayley is called back to the Medical Centre the following week and the doctor tells Hayley that she has abnormal liver function and needs an ultrasound scan for further investigation.
 Hayley confides in Sylvia on the day of her scan but swears her to secrecy.
 The doctor tells Hayley that there is a blockage in her bile duct and Hayley tells Sylvia that she may have cancer and breaks down in her arms.
 The following week, Carla insists on going with Hayley for a CT scan where Hayley is diagnosed with stage-two pancreatic cancer.
 She is told she needs an operation and chemotherapy to get rid of the cancer.
 Later, Hayley breaks down at work and Carla comforts her.
 Hayley realises that she has to tell Roy so goes home and tells Roy and Sylvia.
 When Sylvia leaves Roy and Hayley alone, Roy holds Hayley's hand and starts pestering Hayley to drink herbal tea, so she confides in Carla again.
 Hayley goes for the operation to unblock her bile duct, accompanied by Roy.
 Hayley does well and is invited to Audrey Roberts' (Sue Nicholls) birthday party at the Bistro.
 Hayley and Sylvia go but Hayley is devastated when Roy tells everyone that she has pancreatic cancer.
 Upset, Hayley runs home and is followed by Sylvia.
 Later, Roy tells her that he wishes that he could halve her pain and Hayley tells him that she could die and the pair embrace passionately.
-When Leanne Battersby (Jane Danson) and her half-sister Eva Price (Catherine Tyldesley), argue at the factory, Leanne pushes Eva into Hayley, so Carla throws Leanne out.
+When Leanne Tilsley (Jane Danson) and her half-sister Eva Price (Catherine Tyldesley), argue at the factory, Leanne pushes Eva into Hayley, so Carla throws Leanne out.
 Hayley gets fed up with people being sympathetic so she and Roy go on holiday before her operation to remove her tumour.
 Carla gives Hayley some time off and Mary lends them her motor home.
 Hayley and Roy return a couple of weeks later and learn that Sylvia has gone to live with her sister, Roy's aunt Jean.